cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - len_in_bytes, the length of the requested output in bytes.

 Output:
-- uniform_bytes, a byte string
+- uniform_bytes, a byte string.

 Steps:
 1.  ell = ceil(len_in_bytes / b_in_bytes)